LMC X-3

 LMC X-3 is a high-mass X-ray binary (HMXB) system located in the Large Magellanic Cloud (LMC), a satellite galaxy of the Milky Way approximately 165,000 light-years (50.5 kiloparsecs) away.
 The system consists of a stellar-mass black hole accreting material from a B-type main-sequence companion star, producing intense X-ray emission via a hot accretion disk.
 LMC X-3 is one of the most studied extragalactic black hole binaries due to its brightness and variability.

 Discovery

 Black Hole

-LMC X-3 was first identified in 1971 by the Uhuru satellites lead by Leong et al. and discovered as a bright X-ray source in the Large Magellanic Cloud.
+LMC X-3 was first identified in 1971 by the Uhuru satellites led by Leong et al. and discovered as a bright X-ray source in the Large Magellanic Cloud.
 This was identified as a black hole in 1983 by Anne Cowley et al. using dynamic observations along with the companion B-star.

 Star

 The companion of the LMC X-3 black hole was located on 1975 by Rick Warren and Jeffrey Penfold when they saw an optical counterpart as a OB star in the X-ray error circle.
 In 1983, this was confirmed by Cowley et al. by using spectral and spectroscopic observation of LMC X-3.